Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: A top-down approach to FL

 \subsection{Describing the FL System}

 The first step in creating our FL framework is to design a high-level modelling language.
 Such a language should be sufficiently abstract to allow to model a wide range of distributed computations while still being sufficiently specific to be easily applicable in different contexts.
 With this aim in mind, we use the RISC-pb$^2$l formal language~\cite{aldinucci2014design} for parallel processes and adapt it to describe distributed FL workloads.
-RISC-pb$^2$l defines so-called Building Blocks (\texttt{BBs}), recurrent data-flow compositions of concurrent activities working in a streaming fashion, which are used as the primary abstraction layer for building parallel patterns and, more generally, streaming topologies~\cite{TorquatiPhD, aldinucci2014design}.
+RISC-pb$^2$l defines so-called Building Blocks (\texttt{BBs}), recurrent data-flow compositions of concurrent activities working in a streaming fashion, which are the primary abstraction layer for building parallel patterns and, more generally, streaming topologies~\cite{TorquatiPhD, aldinucci2014design}.
+Furthermore, RISC-pb$^2$l has an already available high-performance software implementation, that is \ff, which is also compatible with the RISC-V ISA.
+These facts were crucial for choosing RISC-pb$^2$l as language abstraction for this research work.

 We make RISC-pb$^2$l location-aware to suit the FL systems characteristics better since, in this scenario, each node owns different data.
 More specifically, we introduce a \emph{distribute} building block which computes distributively a function on a set of nodes specified via a superscript.
 Table~\ref{tab:risc} reports the syntax and description of all RISC-pb$^2$l building blocks used in this paper.
 For the sake of space, we refer to~\cite{aldinucci2014design} for the complete set and detailed composition grammar.
-The advantage of using such a formalism is the possibility to design and discuss the distributed system before its implementation in a clear and structured way.
-Furthermore, as will be seen later, this formalism allows discussion of the computational properties of a designed computation and also to apply optimisations before the implementation phase.
+The advantage of such a formalism is the possibility to design and discuss the distributed system before its implementation in a clear and structured way.
+Furthermore, this formalism allows discussion of the computational properties of a design and also to apply optimisations before the implementation phase.